cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 <summary>Instructions</summary>

 ### Deployments
 To get started, a Kubernetes deployment is needed to define how you want the pods deployed.
-A pod is the smallest deployable unit which may contain one or more containers, a running instance of your image.
 For now, we'll create deployments using the default settings.
 One pod will be created per deployment by downloading the image you specify in the command.

 <details>
 <summary>Create Deployment</summary>